zachvalenta/jvns.ca/content/post/2017-03-26-bash-quirks.markdown

 A lot of shell scripts I see people using in practice start with `set -eu` or `set -eux`.
 Safety!

+You can also `set -o pipefail` to exit if one part of a pipe fails.

 ### lint your bash scripts with shellcheck!